|

 <http://www.lib.umich.edu/pap/magic/intro.html>

-This page is helpful to anyone looking to find pictures and information on magical amulets, gems, spells or primary sources on magic.
+This page is helpful to anyone looking to find pictures and information on

-Annotation by Matthew Gingo, with Marla Moses.
+Annotation by Matthew Gingo, with Marla Moses, revised by Robert Donahue.

 Bar Ilan, Meir.
 "Witches in the Bible and in the Talmud."
 (22

-Jun2 1999). <http://faculty.biu.ac.il/~barilm/witches.html>
+June 1999). <http://faculty.biu.ac.il/~barilm/witches.html>

 The author of this site is a senior lecturer at the Talmud Department and the Jewish History

-sacraficing them to the Devil, or something like incense burning.
+such as preventing babies from being born, sacraficing them to the Devil, or something like incense burning.
 It also dives into the teaching of R. Simeon bar

 Yohai, who believed most Jewish daughters were witches and that the "best in women were witches".